knobs-dials/file-count/README.md

 For example:
 * reports number of files and directories
-* reports both base-1000 and base-1024 numbers
+* reports both base-1000 and base-1024 numbers.
+Mostly because I got tired of explaining the difference at work, really.
-* by default doesn't print things 2 steps deeper than where you started
+* by default doesn't print things 2 steps deeper than the directory we started in
-* optionally filters out small-fry individual directories, e.g. -S 100M in the first example.
+* optionally filters out small-fry directories, e.g. -S 100M in the first example.
 * optionally sorts by size
-* reports apparent size, and difference in disk use (which is usually minor overhead, but can be lower, e.g. around sparse files or ZFS compression), optionally also prints that different as a percentage
+* reports apparent size, as well as difference in actualy disk use (which is usually slightly more due to  overhead, but can be lower, e.g. around sparse files or ZFS compression).
+Optionally also prints that different as a percentage

 Does not count symlinks.